chargehound/chargehound-slate/source/includes/_webhooks.md

 ## Dispute updated

 Notification that a dispute has been updated or edited in Chargehound.
-E.g. a field was added or updated.

 > Example request: